Round the Twist: The Queen's visit

 The Foundation hosted Queen Elizabeth II during her Australian tour in March.
 She visited the Melbourne set of the fourth series on 23 March 2000, where she was greeted by Edgar, Janet Holmes à Court, and Dame Margaret Guilfoyle.

 The Queen included Round the Twist as part of her itinerary in recognition of the ACTF's achievements on behalf of young people since its inception in 1982.
 Round The Twist was the most commercially successful and popular Australian children's drama series ever made.
-The third series (which was screened on the ABC and BBC when the Queen visited the set) attracted 2.1 million viewers in the UK in 2000 and was the highest rating program for 5–12-year-olds in the 5:00 pm timeslot in Australia.
+The third series (which was screened on the ABC and BBC when the Queen visited the set) attracted 2.1 million viewers in the UK in 2000 and was the highest-rated program for 5–12-year-olds in the 5:00 pm timeslot in Australia.

 Studio City

 Studio City at Melbourne Docklands opened in 2002.
 The ACTF signed a contract for a major children's attraction at the proposed Paramount-branded theme park, and the attraction included the characters and adventures of the popular series, and featured a tree spirit, a Viking shipwreck, and a hall of distortion that culminated in a slide from the series’ lighthouse icon.

 Edgar said the attraction would enable local families and overseas visitors to interact with the characters and storylines from Round The Twist.

 Studio City, backed by Viacom, comprises a theme park, film and television studios, and a recreational precinct.